rayhanul/COMS-579/README.md

 ## Deloyed in hugging face.
 Here is the link:

-Click the url to the browser to see the application live:
+For the live application, visit any of the following website:
 - https://rayhan0201-chatarticle.hf.space/
 - https://kabir0229-coms-579-space.hf.space